Introducing Ayeme

 Yes, the poem has roots in Buddhist philosophy - emptiness, dependent arising, and impermanence.
 But I am purposely avoiding the eastern trappings, because the conundrums are universal, too fundamental to cloud with religious mumbo-jumbo.

-Anyway, just a little preview into was in the seed pot nowadays.
+Anyway, just a little preview into what's in the seed pot nowadays.

 Comments